TanStack/query/docs/reference/useMutation.md

   - The error object for the query, if an error was encountered.
 - `reset: () => void`
   - A function to clean the mutation internal state (i.e., it resets the mutation to its initial state).
+- `failureCount: number`
+  - The failure count for the query.
+  - Incremented every time the query fails.
+- `failureReason: null | TError`
+  - The failure reason for the query retry.